The Bankrate promise

 A home equity loan — often referred to as a second mortgage — lets you tap into your home’s existing equity.
 Most home equity loans come with repayment periods between five and 30 years, and you can typically borrow up to 85 percent of your home’s value, minus any outstanding mortgage balances.

-Home equity loans have lower interest rates than credit cards and personal loans since your home secures them.
-The downside is that your home is at risk of foreclosure if you default on the loan.
+Home equity loans have lower interest rates than credit cards and personal loans since your home secures them by acting as collateral.
+The downside of this is that your home is at risk of foreclosure if you default on the loan.

-How to do this: To see if you qualify for a home equity loan, check how much home equity you have by taking your home’s current value and subtracting it from the amount that’s still owed.
-If you meet the lender’s equity requirement, check your credit score and debt-to-income (DTI) ratio to ensure they also meet underwriting requirements.
+- How to find the best home equity loan for you: Before applying, calculate how much equity you’ve built up.
+If you meet the lender’s equity requirement, check that your credit score and debt-to-income (DTI) ratio also meet its requirements.

-Key takeaway: Home equity loans are an affordable way to consolidate your debt but can be risky if you fall behind on loan payments.
+- Key takeaway: Home equity loans are an affordable way to consolidate your debt; however, you risk losing your home if you default on the loan.

 Home equity line of credit